jless97/ENGR-96A/secure_implementation/README.md

 is the correct message, and thus unlocking the door.
 If an incorrect password is sent to the server 3 times, then the server would inact a lockout, stop receiving requests from the Edison, and the Edison would then be locked out for 5 minutes (after which, the user can try to input the correct password).

+## Description of included files

+#### main.c
+This project consists of setting up our Edison as a client and connecting to a server using the standard TCP/IP and Open SSL APIs.
+Upon running the executable, the user is prompted with a list of instructions on how to enter the username/password string, which is to be sent (encrypted) to the server to request access to unlocking a virtual door.
+Note that the prompt is relatively lengthy, which is designed so that someone never using the IoT device knows exactly how to generate the username and password.
+However, for an experienced user of the program, it is relatively easy to enter their information into the system.

+This program makes use of four light sensors (each producing a binary value), and button to serve as a MUX to select which light sensor is active to input the value.
+The username is a single digit (ranging from 0-7), and the password is 8-digits long, also having
+8 possible values (i.e. 0-7).
+After the user enters the username/password string, the string is sent over to the server (protected by SSL encryption), which processes the username and password, and sending back an encrypted response (i.e. YES or NO).
+If authenticated, then the program exits, as the door was unlocked.
+However, if an incorrect string was sent to the server, and a NO response was received from the server, the program restarts (via a while loop) for the user to try again to enter the correct string.
+If the user fails to enter the correct string 3 times, then the server initiates a timeout, stops accepting responses from the client, and the Edison is locked out for 5 minutes (after which the user can try to enter the correct string).

 #### main.h
 Header file containing the included libraries and the global variables